Friend or Frenemy? The Levels of Friendship Explained

 Knapp and Vangelisti’s Relationship Model explains the stages of interpersonal relationships.
 This model, created by communication researchers Mark Knapp and Anita Vangelisti, describes the stages of relationship formation, development, and termination.

-Two primary phases make up the model: Coming Together and Coming Apart.
-Each phase is further broken into phases to explain its dynamics.
+The model consists of two primary phases: Coming Together and Coming Apart.
+Each phase is further broken down into stages to explain its dynamics.

 Coming Together Phase